-Full disclosure; I have not yet had the pleasure to meet with Elon Musk.
+Full disclosure; I have not yet had the pleasure of meeting Elon Musk.
 So, it’s obvious I’ve not sat down to discuss with this brilliant mind.

-Similar to Amazon boss Jeff Bezos and the late Steve Jobs of Apple, Elon Musk leadership style plays out as a style that has often been referred to as “transformational leadership.”
+Like Amazon boss Jeff Bezos and the late Steve Jobs of Apple, Elon Musk’s leadership style plays out as a style that has often been referred to as “transformational leadership.”

 In contrast to a “transactional leadership” style, transformational leaders get the results they need by inspiring, motivating, and working closely with their teams.

 Rather than hiring people to complete monotonous tasks, these leaders surround themselves with people who share their vision of changing the world.

 Below are thirteen things we can learn from one of the 21st century’s most successful transformational leaders.

 “Do not follow trends blindly.
 Question and challenge the status quo”Elon Musk